yasir2000/openwrt-oldwiki-md/HotspotOpenvpnHowto.rst

 execute the config.

 If you use '''MacOSX''' you should use something like [http://www.tunnelblick.net Tunnelblick] which is OpenVPN with a GUI.
-Don't use it's default configuration, use the above config and add the lines:
+Don't use its default configuration, use the above config and add the lines:

 {{{